Exo-poulpe/RustHash/README.md

 ### Installation ###

-*This program work only for x64 OS*
+*This program work only for Windows x64 OS*

 Download the Rust source and compile then.

 ### Usage/Help ###
 ```
-RustHash 0.0.3.1
+RustHash 0.0.3.2
 Exo-poulpe
 Rust hash test hash from wordlist